fwilhelmy/llm-experiments/README.md

 # LLM Experiments

 ## Project overview
 This repository contains the cleaned-up training code that Felix Wilhelmy used to study how lightweight language models learn arithmetic operations under different curricula.
 The project trains either LSTM or GPT sequence models on synthetic datasets of arithmetic expressions and tracks accuracy, loss, and parameter norms for each operation order.
-Sanitized reports documenting the experiments are available in the repository root as `FelixWilhelmy_IFT6135_HW2_Practical.pdf`, `FelixWilhelmy_IFT6135_HW2_Theory.pdf`, `IFT6135___HW__2_practical.pdf`, `IFT6135___HW__2_theory.pdf`, `LoRA.pdf`, and `QLoRA.pdf`.
+Sanitized reports documenting the experiments are available under `reports/practical/` (`FelixWilhelmy.pdf`, `assignment.pdf`) and `reports/theory/` (`FelixWilhelmy.pdf`, `assignment.pdf`), with additional LoRA ablation notes in the root-level `LoRA.pdf` and `QLoRA.pdf` files.

 ## Getting started